saltstack/salt-get-started/config/pillar.md

   difficulty: 1
 ---

-{: section gs-sidebar :}
+{: section sidebar :}

-#### Pillar Explained {.sidebar}
+#### Salt Pillar Explained

-Pillar is a system that lets you define secure data that are 'assigned' to one or more minions using targets.
-Pillar data stores values such as ports, file paths, configuration parameters, and passwords.
+Salt pillar is a system that lets you define secure data that are 'assigned' to one or more minions using targets.
+Salt pillar data stores values such as ports, file paths, configuration parameters, and passwords.

 #### {% raw %}{{ }} ?{% endraw %}

-Values within the curly braces are [Jinja2](http://jinja.pocoo.org/) expressions.
+Values within the curly braces are [Jinja2](http://jinja.pocoo.org/) statements and expressions.
 We'll discuss Jinja2 later in this guide.

 #### pillar.get